The Life Sciences AI Handbook

 How to Cite

 Tegomoh, B. (2026).
 The Life Sciences AI Handbook: Steering Frontier Models in Biology.
-DOI: pending.
-URL: lifesciencesaihandbook.com
+DOI pending. https://lifesciencesaihandbook.com

 Full citation formats | Follow updates on Twitter/X

 Using this handbook in research or teaching?
-See the How to Cite page for AMA, APA, Vancouver, and BibTeX formats, and the Model and Dataset Index for canonical references to best-established systems.
+See the How to Cite page for AMA, APA, Vancouver, and BibTeX formats, and the Model and Dataset Index for canonical references to major systems.